anshulp2912/scrivener/README.md

 6. The UI typically looks as shown below and here you have a choice between URL, file or normal text input.

 ## FUTURE SCOPE

-- Support multiple extensions of video file.
-- Summarization of multiple languages.
+For enhancement of this project following functionalities can be implemented
+- Currently our application supports youtube videos and videos with .mp4 extension.
+Provide support for other video formats
+- Perform summarization for videos in languages other than English
-- Summarization of Podcasts (audiofiles)
+- Generate summary of Podcasts or other audiofiles
-- Auto summary as a video.
+- Provide summary in form of video
-- Summarization of videos for particular time frames.
+- Generate summary of videos for specific time frames
-- Compare Summarization models.
+- Compare various Summarization models and provide optimal summary
-- Improve UI.
+- UI Enhancement
-- Summarization as a audio.
+- Provide summary in form of audio
-- Summarization of audios for particular time frames.
+- Generate summary of audio for specific time frames
-- Adding Chrome extension.
+- Adding Chrome extension for SCRIVENER
-- Sentiment Analysis of the summary.
+- Provide Sentiment Analysis of the generated summary
+- Develop a Discord BOT for SCRIVENER

 ## Team Members

- - Anshul Navinbhai Patel
+Anshul Patel

- - Bhavya Omprakash Agrawal
+Bhavya Omprakash Agrawal

- - Darshan Manharbhai Patel
+Darshan Patel

- - Pragna Bollam
+Pragna Bollam

- - Rohan Jigarbhai Shah
+Rohan Shah